 - + Some time for quality checks (this goes quickly because it’s easy to find a particular scene in Twine’s flowchart view)

-The sample activity is an attempt to show that we don’t have to front-load learners’ brains with vocabulary or other facts before the “practice activity.”
+The example scenario is an attempt to show that we don’t have to front-load learners’ brains with vocabulary or other facts before the “practice activity.”
 Instead, we can plunge them, clueless, directly into an activity that exposes them to the new information in a way that helps them figure it out.

 A traditional approach to this type of language activity would be to first tell learners how to say “left,” “right,” and similar words in Zeko.
 We might have a little drill or game to get them to recognize the words quickly, with “correct” and “incorrect” feedback.
 Then we’d use the journalist’s story as a practice activity.

-But you can’t teach everything through a story!
+But you can’t teach everything through a scenario!

-Of course, it would be tedious to teach all the vocabulary of a language through branching scenarios.
+Of course, it would be tedious to teach all the vocabulary of a language through scenarios.

 In the Zeko sample, I’d pause the action where the story currently stops and include an optional game to reinforce the new words.